pirasalbe/Ebooks_Request_Generator_bot/README.md

 The publication date of the given product cannot be in the future.

+### Authors, Titles, Publishers

+The book or the author must not be protected by DMCA and the publisher must not be academic.

 # Known bugs

 - Cannot get language information from Scribd links